 We always appreciate the option of different fan speeds.
 Some units will have two-speed options, while others have four.

-Whenever you feel like the room could benefit from a little extra power, set it to the highest fan speed.
-But when you’re in the room and want some quiet time, we’d advise setting it to the lowest speed.
+Set it to the highest fan speed whenever you feel like the room could benefit from a little extra power.
+But we’d advise setting it to the lowest speed when you’re in the room and want some quiet time.

 What to Avoid